Audio glossary

 XLR | Also known as Cannon plugs, XLR is an industry standard for electrical connectors in professional sound reinforcement and recording studio technology. |

-2-way speaker | In this kind of loudspeaker, two drivers (usually a tweeter and a woofer) divide the frequency range to be reproduced. |
+2-way speaker | In this kind of speaker, two drivers (usually a tweeter and a woofer) split the frequency range to be reproduced. |

-3-way speaker | A loudspeaker that has its own driver for high, medium and low frequencies. |
+3-way speaker | A speaker that has separate drivers for high, medium and low frequencies. |